Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-Mississippi and Missouri Rivers, occasionally in larger tributaries
+Mississippi and Missouri Rivers, occasionally in larger tributaries.

-insect larvea, small mollusks and other bottom-dwelling organisms
+Insect larvea, small mollusks and other bottom-dwelling organisms

 12 pounds - Des Moines River, Van Buren County, April 1974 - Randy Hemm, Douds, Iowa

-This species is rather widely distributed in the Mississippi and Missouri Rivers and is occasionally collected in the larger tributaries of these rivers.
+This species is widely distributed in the Mississippi and Missouri Rivers and is occasionally collected in the larger tributaries of these rivers.
 Nowhere is it abundant, but it is considered common in many navigation pools of the Mississippi.

-The shovelnose is primarily a river fish, very seldom being found in the absence of a current.
+The shovelnose is mostly a river fish, very seldom being found in the absence of a current.
 In the Mississippi River it frequents the tailwaters below wing dams and other structures which accelerate current flow.

 Spawning occurs in May and June, with the spawning run being greatest during years of low flow.
 Little is known about the spawning activity of this species.
 Fish mature at 5 to 7 years of age when around 20 to 24 inches in length.
 Females do not spawn every year, and the larger specimens produce about 50,000 eggs.
 Growth in the Mississippi River is 8.4 inches FL at age I, 12.5 at age II, 16.1 at age III, 18.8 at age IV, 20.7 at V, 22.5 at VI, 23.8 at VII, 25.0 at VIII, 25.9 at IX, 26.7 at X, 27.1 at XI, and 27.4 at XII.
 Fish over 12 years of age are very rare.